"Love conquers all": GH bride weds heavily-tattooed obroni in simple ceremony

 He wore earrings and sported a goatee while smiling and looking happy.

-For the bride, it was a yellow-coloured dress which had a textured fabric on the bodice with beaded details.
+For the bride, she wore a yellow-coloured dress which had a textured fabric on the bodice with beaded details.

 She had her hairstyle elaborately done and wore dangling earrings while smiling and shyly looking down.